 - forcing their partner to give paychecks to the abuser

-- not allowing their partner to work, go to school or attend other activities that would
+- not allowing their partner to work, go to school or attend other activities that would provide income

-- taking away their partner’s passport, social security card, driver’s license or other
+- taking away their partner’s passport, social security card, driver’s license or other means of independence or identification

 - Sexual Abuse